Create your AI that knows when to say "I don't know." Try it on your data →

 The process of building an AI clone of yourself can be an exercise in self-discovery and reflection.
 It forces you to distill your thoughts, ideas, and knowledge into a format that can be understood by an AI model.
 This not only helps to clarify your own understanding of what you know and believe but also provides you an opportunity to reevaluate and potentially grow from this introspection.

-Why Use CustomGPT to Create a ChatGPT Clone of Yourself?
+Why Use CustomGPT.ai to Create a ChatGPT Clone of Yourself?

-While some might think that this is a daunting task, you can do this easily now with CustomGPT thanks to certain key features:
+While some might think that this is a daunting task, you can do this easily now with CustomGPT.ai thanks to these key features:

 Multi-source data integration